 Isolation of Cardiac Fibroblasts.

-The technique for isolating cardiac fibroblasts is adapted from previously published reports (see Baharvand, H., et al., The effect of extracellular matrix on embryonic stem cellderived cardiomyocytes.
+The technique for isothat are therapeutic for cardiac disease or injury, using cell 60 lating cardiac fibroblasts is adapted from previously published reports (see Baharvand, H., et al., The effect of extracellular matrix on embryonic stem cell-derived cardiomyocytes.
 J Mol Cell Cardiol, 2005.
 38(3): p.
 495-503).
-Briefly, male Lewis rats (260-400 g) were sacrificed by CO2 asphyxiation, hearts rapidly excised, atria removed and ventricles placed into ice cold PBS with 1% penicillin/streptomycin.
-Hearts were finely minced then placed into 10 ml digestion media (DMEM, 73 U/ml collagenase 2, 2 μg/ml pancreatin (4×)) and incubated at 37° C. with agitation for 35 minutes.
-The digest mixture was centrifuged at 1000×g for 20 minutes at 4° C. The resulting cell pellet was suspended in 10 mls of fresh digestion media and incubated at 37° C. with agitation for 30 minutes.
+Briefly, male Lewis rats (260-400 g) were sacrificed by CO2 asphyxiation, hearts rapidly excised, atria removed and ventricles placed into ice cold PBS with 1% penicillin/ streptomycin.
+Hearts were finely minced then placed into 10 ml digestion media (DMEM, 73 U/ml collagenase 2, 2 μg/ml pancreatin (4x)) and incubated at 37° C. with agitation for 35 minutes.
+The digest mixture was centrifuged at 1000×g for 20 minutes at 4° C. The resulting cell pellet was suspended in 10 mls of fresh digestion media and incubated 5 at 37° C. with agitation for 30 minutes.
 The resulting digest was sieved through a 70 μm cell strainer and digest solution diluted with 10 ml of culture media (DMEM, 10% FBS, 1% penicillin/streptomycin).
-The cell suspension was then centrifuged at 1000×g for 20 minutes at 4° C. The cell pellet was suspended in 16 ml culture media and plated into two T75 culture flasks (8 ml per flask).
-The cells were allowed to attach under standard culture conditions ( $37^{\circ}$ C, 5% CO2, 100% humidity) for 2 hours, then non-adherent cells removed by washing with PBS and culture media replaced.
-Primary cardiac fibroblast cultures were typically confluent in 4-7 days.
+The cell suspension was then centrifuged at 1000×g for 20 minutes at 4° C. The cell pellet was 10 suspended in 16 ml culture media and plated into two T75 culture flasks (8 ml per flask).
+The cells were allowed to attach under standard culture conditions (37° C., 5% CO2, 100% humidity) for 2 hours, then non-adherent cells removed by washing with PBS and culture media replaced.
+15 Primary cardiac fibroblast cultures were typically confluent in 4-7 days.

 Generation of 3-Dimensional Cardiac Fibroblast Extracellular Matrix.

-Cardiac fibroblasts (Passage 1-7) were plated at a density of approximately $1.1 \times 10^5$ to $2.2 \times 10^5$ per cm in high glucose DMEM+10% FBS and 1% penicillin/streptomycin and cultured at 37° C., 5% CO2 and 100% humidity for an average of 10±3 days.
+Cardiac fibroblasts (Passage 1-7) were plated at a density of approximately 1.1×10^5 to 2.2×10^5 per 20 cm2 in high glucose DMEM+10% FBS and 1% penicillin/ streptomycin and cultured at 37° C., 5% CO2 and 100% humidity for an average of 10±3 days.
 Removal of the cardiac fibroblasts from the matrix was done by several different methods, as explained below.

-Method 1: Matrix Coated Culture Surface (Ammonium Hydroxide/Triton X-100, "Clean Matrix").

-Cardiac fibroblasts were removed from the secreted extracellular matrix by incubation with 20 mM ammonium hydroxide+0.1% TritonTM X-100 (AH buffer) for 24-48 25 hours at 4° C. with constant agitation.
+Method 1: Matrix coated culture surface (ammonium hydroxide/triton X-100, "clean matrix").
+Cardiac fibroblasts were removed from the secreted extracellular matrix by incubation with 20 mM ammonium hydroxide+0.1% TritonTM X-100 (AH buffer) for 24-48 hours at 4° C. with 30 constant agitation.
 The resulting matrix was then rinsed repeatedly with sterile water followed by PBS or culture media.
-For this method, the cardiac fibroblasts were plated onto collagen type 1 coated dishes, which give the 3D-CF ECM a foundation to attach to so it will not 30 lift off during decellularization.
+For this method, the cardiac fibroblasts were plated onto collagen type 1 coated dishes, which give the 3D-CF ECM a foundation to attach to so it will not lift off during 35 decellularization.

-Method 2: Matrix Coated Culture Surface (Peracetic Acid, "Dirty Matrix").

-Cardiac fibroblasts were removed from the secreted extracellular matrix by incubation with 0.15% peracetic acid 35 (PAA buffer) for 24-48 hours at 4° C. with constant agitation.
+Method 2: Matrix coated culture surface (peracetic acid, "dirty matrix").
+Cardiac fibroblasts were removed from the secreted extracellular matrix by incubation with 0.15% peracetic acid (PAA buffer) for 24-48 hours at 4° C. with 40 constant agitation.
 The resulting matrix was then rinsed repeatedly with sterile water followed by PBS or culture media.
-PAA does not remove the matrix from the surface of the plate, so collagen type 1 was not required to anchor the matrix to the 40 dish.
+PAA does not remove the matrix from the surface of the plate, so collagen type 1 was not required to anchor the matrix to the dish.

-Method 3: Matrix "Patch."

-Cardiac fibroblasts and secreted extracellular matrix were removed from the culture dish as a single patch by incubation with 2 mM EDTA solution at 37° C. The resulting patch 45 was then decellularized with either Method 1 or 2 described above.
+Method 3: Matrix "patch."
+Cardiac fibroblasts and secreted extracellular matrix were removed from the culture dish as a single patch by incubation with 2 mM EDTA solution at 37° C. The resulting patch was then decellularized with either Method 1 or 2 described above.